Native Nations Now: An Exhibition of Contemporary Native Art

 “The Indigenous viewpoint is important in virtually every culture across the world.
 The Contemporary Indigenous viewpoint is a facet that is most often overlooked or forgotten.
 There is a myriad of non-indigenous art about or depicting indigenous culture that focuses on stereotypical or romanticized imagery.
 We as the CIC look to provide awareness and intellectual creation to adjust the expectation of so-called “Indian” Art.
 This exhibit will focus on the Contemporary creations of beauty and resilience which our cultures have consistently implemented simply to continue existing.
 We seek to simply educate and share our unique perspective in both historical and contemporary society.”

-The exhibition begins on May 17, 2018, with an opening reception that will feature the artists in the Plains Indian Museum with their art as an opportunity for direct interaction and dialogue between artists and guests.
+The exhibition opened on May 17, 2018, with an opening reception that will feature the artists in the Plains Indian Museum with their art as an opportunity for direct interaction and dialogue between artists and guests.
 The Native Nations Now works will be featured on the “Contemporary Voices” panels (four panels, with 1–3 works on each panel depending upon size, and possibly sculptures) in the Plains Indian Museum, with additional works and information about the Creative Indigenous Collective in the new Native Arts Gallery on the lower level of the Plains Indian Museum.
 The exhibition will introduce the Creative Indigenous Collective as a regional force of national significance—seven Native artists (from Wyoming, Montana, North Dakota, and South Dakota) featured in the temporary exhibition.
 The event, and the exhibition, are the first of many future opportunities to establish the presence of Native art in the Plains Indian Museum with dynamic, emerging, and impactful contemporary Native artists.
 With the partnership of the Creative Indigenous Collective and other Native artists in the future, our goals are to explore the diverse media, messages, and relevance of contemporary Native art; and to provide dynamic outreach exchanges for audiences and artists.

 One of the featured artists, Ben Pease, will be an Artist in Residence in the Plains Indian Museum in August 2018.